Muddy Boggy Creek: Geography

+Lake Atoka and McGee Creek Lake are the only major impoundments on Muddy Boggy Creek.

 Tributaries

 Tributaries of Muddy Boggy Creek include Sand, Caney Boggy, Rock, East Fork, Coal, Caney (Coon), North Boggy, McGee, Cold Spring, Lick and Crowder creeks.
 Major tributaries of Clear Boggy Creek are Jackfork, Coal, Goose, Leader, Delaware, Sandy, Caney, Fronterhouse, Cowpen, Bois d'Arc and Mayhew creeks.
 According to Pigg, all of the tributaries in the headwaters are short and deep, while those in the lower elevations are short, shallow and filled with dead timber.

 Topography

 Near the source, the Muddy Boggy passes through the Arbuckle Mountains, and has a gradient of about 100 ft/mile.
 By the time it flows through the Cretaceous area, the gradient is only 5 feet/mile.
 It then flows through the Ouachita Mountains.

 Clear Boggy Creek has a gradient of about 15 ft/mile near its source and 1.5 ft/mile near its mouth.

 Watershed

 The river basin is about 80 mi long by 40 mi wide.
 The drainage area is 2429 mi2, and includes parts of Coal, Pontotoc, Hughes, Pittsburg, Atoka, Johnson, Bryan, Pushmataha, and Choctaw counties.